 There are good reasons for this.
 According to the CDC (Centers for Disease Control), singing in a group (especially indoors) creates somewhat of a superspreader risk.
 This is because singing causes droplets and aerosol particles to travel further than regular talking would.
 And the louder you sing, the further the spread!

 There have been several cases of indoor choir gatherings around the world resulting in super-fast transmission.
 For example, a choir practice event in the US resulted in almost everyone in the group contracting the virus from a single asymptomatic carrier.
-The CDC found that the infection rate was almost 126 higher for people that attended the event than for those that didn’t.
+The CDC found that the infection rate was almost 126 times higher for people that attended the event than for those that didn’t.
 And this was despite the singers avoiding the usual handshakes and hugs.

 The amount of time spent with other people is also a major risk factor.
 The more time people are together in an enclosed space, especially if it isn’t well-ventilated, the higher the risk of transmission.
 In the above case, the singers practiced for 2.5 hours, which gave the virus the time it needed to do its dirty work!